star shapes in Photoshop Tutorial

 You can also round the star as well using the field next to the number of points

-You can set up a quick access tool preset in the top left so you can create a 5 point star or a curved star preset and more.
+You can set up a quick access tool preset in the top left so you can create a 5 point design or a curved design preset and more.

 The tool preset does not store transforms or effects etc. You can rename and delete the tool presets

 They can be added as a pixel design, perhaps add it to a layer, or it can be added as a vector layer and the vector layer offers more flexibility as you can re-size the design, you can rotate it, add other transforms, combine it with other shapes and much more.
 The star can also be added as a path.